seal-io/docs/docs/application/environment.md

 When you start an environment, Walrus will deploy the resources in the environment in sequence according to the dependencies, and you can view the resource status in the resource list.
 Resources that have been stopped or under undeployed status in the environment will get deployed.

-1. Click `Application Management` and go to a project view.
+1. Click `Applications` and go to a project view.
 2. In the environment list, find the environment that needs to be started.
 3. Click the action dropdown and click `Start`.